-Puerto Rico, also known as 'la isla del encanto' (the island of enchantment) is a small and beautiful island, located between the Dominican Republic and The Virgin Islands, forming part of an island chain in the Caribbean.
-Expats moving to Puerto Rico will find themselves in an unincorporated territory of the United States, a widely contested issue for the local population of just over 3 million.
+Puerto Rico, also known as 'la isla del encanto' (the island of enchantment), is a small Caribbean island located between the Dominican Republic and the Virgin Islands.
+Puerto Rico is an unincorporated territory of the United States, a widely contested issue for the local population of just over 3 million.

 Living in Puerto Rico as an expat

-Puerto Rico's proximity to the US has made it an attractive destination for American retirees.
-Other expats living in Puerto Rico have usually relocated to work in the territory’s major economic sectors, such as manufacturing and tourism.
+Puerto Rico's proximity to the continental US makes it an attractive destination for American retirees.
+Many other expats from around the world relocate to Puerto Rico to work in industries such as manufacturing and tourism.

 Cost of living in Puerto Rico

-Prudent expats who would like to stretch their dollars are better off living in areas outside the city centre and shopping at their local markets for basic goods and fresh produce.
+Living outside the city centre and shopping at local markets for basic goods and fresh produce can help you stretch your budget.

 Expat families and children in Puerto Rico

-The education system is based on that of the US, although Spanish is the primary language of instruction at public and most private schools.
-Most expat parents choose to send their children to international schools, which usually offer the International Baccalaureate qualification.
-Expat parents typically opt for this choice because the qualification is internationally recognised and allows children to easily transfer schools in future.
-While this option may be the most convenient and beneficial for children, it does come at a prohibitively high cost, so expat parents will need to account for this during their contract negotiations and in their monthly budget.
+You can send your children to international schools, which usually offer the International Baccalaureate (IB) qualification.
+Expat parents typically opt for this choice because it allows children to easily transfer schools in future should the family move to another country.
+While this option may be the most convenient and beneficial for children, it does come at a high cost, so you’ll need to account for this in your contract negotiations and budgeting strategy.

 Climate in Puerto Rico

 The weather in Puerto Rico is warm and tropical, with little temperature variation throughout the year.
-Thanks to the island nation's excellent cyclone tracking systems, expats needn't worry about being unprepared for a major cyclone, as warnings are issued in advance.
-The dry season occurs between December and March, but expats can expect a few short showers throughout the seasons.
+Thanks to the island’s excellent tracking systems, cyclone warnings are issued well in advance, helping you prepare adequately.
+The dry season is from December to March, but you can expect a few short showers throughout the year.

 Fast facts